Theshux/Multilable-text-classification/README.md

 ## Conclusion
 This project demonstrates the feasibility of predicting multiple author attributes from blog text using multi-label classification.
 The results show that logistic regression, coupled with the One-vs-Rest strategy, can be an effective approach for this type of problem.
 Further improvements can be achieved by exploring more advanced models and fine-tuning hyperparameters.

----

-You can replace `[Add result]` with your actual results from the project.
-This template should provide a clear and structured documentation of your project for anyone who views your GitHub repository.